nsbarr/self-therapy/content/posts/ifs.md

 **P:** Acknowledged.
 As you are in Self and feeling calm and caring, let's proceed to Section 2 to learn more about Primal Fear.
 What job is it doing for you?

-*If Nick showed more reactivity or judgment toward the target part, the Practice Partner would have asked Nick to unblend from his part before carrying on.*
+*If Nick showed more reactivity or judgment toward the target part, the Practice Partner would have asked Nick to unblend from the reactive part before carrying on.*

 **N:** So first of all, it's not, I don't want to call it primal fear so much because it's more than that.
 It's like my furry friend, I think is its name.
 It's a very sweet part.
 It has hopes and dreams, but they're very fragile.
 So right now I'm just checking in if there's actually two parts here.
 Who has the hopes and dreams and who is scared of losing them?
 I think this squirrel's job or this furry friend's job is not to have the hopes and dreams but to sort of like hide them and hoard them and protect them.
 So its job is to sort of scurry and to protect me from disappointment by not letting my hopes and dreams be so out in the open.